GUS Band

 The GUS Band is a world-famous brass band, based in Kettering, England.
 Originally known as the Munn and Felton Works Band, it was formed by Fred Felton in 1933 in Kettering, England.
 Since then, the band has won many prizes and competitions over the years.

 History

 On 2 January 1933, the Northamptonshire Evening Telegraph reported the formation of the 'Munn and Felton Works Brass Band'.
 In that article, Mr Fred Felton, co-managing director of the firm, said: "We are out to make it the finest combination in the country, and to make it a contesting band of note throughout the country".
 Two years later the new band were champions of Great Britain.
-Since then, under the names of Munn and Felton, GUS (Footwear), The GUS Band, Rigid Containers Group Band, Travelsphere Holidays Band and now the Virtuosi GUS Band, the band has travelled Britain, Europe and America, appearing in concert halls, on television and radio, and has released many records and CDs.
+Since then, under the names of Munn and Felton, GUS (Footwear), Rigid Containers Group Band, Travelsphere Holidays Band, Virtuosi GUS Band, and now The GUS Band, the band has travelled Britain, Europe and America, appearing in concert halls, on television and radio, and has released many records and CDs.

 Major honours

-The band's contesting successes include winning 1 World Championship, 6 British National Championships, 2 British Open Championships, and 15 Midlands Championship titles.
+The band's contesting successes include winning 1 World Championship, 6 British National Championships, 2 British Open Championships, and 20 Midlands Championship titles.